-The four words you have been waiting to hear, but we only mean if you are actually ill.
+The four words you have been waiting to hear, but we only mean if you are ill.
 We work in a culture that frowns upon days off for sickness, but how productive can you be when you are poorly?
 Not only will you infect your whole office with the dreaded lurgy, but a head full of cold will lead to a minimal workload.
 Research by Canada Life found that 93% of employees would still go to work if they had a cold, while 80% would attend despite stress-related illnesses; 81% of those surveyed were infected due to other staff members attending work when sick.

 6. Don’t take your work home with you

-We may be working longer, more flexible hours than ever before, but it’s important to be mindful of taking time for yourself.
-Constantly worrying about work can massively impact on your sleep and mental health.
+We may be working longer, more flexible hours than ever before, but it’s important to be mindful of taking time for ourselves.
+Constantly worrying about work can massively impact your sleep and mental health.
 HSE reported 428,000 people in the UK suffered from work-related stress to the extent that it made them ill.
 Separating your personal and work life is a small, but crucial step towards a better work/life balance.